tjbai/WeShouldTalk/README.md

 # I Think We Should Talk
+Note: This website is still far from done.
+More of a template/skeleton for future projects or features.

 ![mergedImages](./public/images/mergedImages.png)
 ### About _I Think We Should Talk_

-A podcast hosted by my 2 great friends, Jen and Izzy, coming Fall 2022!
+A podcast hosted by my 2 great friends, Jen and Izzy, coming Fall 2022.

 ### Things I learned